Nelson Mandela addressed the Joint Houses of the Oireachtas in Dublin on July 1, 1990. Below is the transcript of his address.

-The very fact there is today an independent Irish state, however long it took to realize the noble goals of the Irish people by bringing it into being, confirms the fact that we too shall become a free people; we too shall have a country which will, as the great Irish patriots said in The Proclamation of 1916, "Cherish all the children of the nation equally."
+The very fact that there is today an independent Irish State, however long it took to realise the noble goals of the Irish people by bringing it into being, confirms that we too shall become a free people; we too shall have a country which will, as the great Irish patriots said in the proclamation of 1916, cherish all the children of the nation equally.

 For three quarters of a century, under the leadership of the ANC, our own people have themselves confronted a racist tyranny which grew more stubborn with each passing day.
 It had to be our lot that even as we refused to take up arms to save lives, we still had to bury many martyrs who were shot down or tortured to death simply because they dared to cry freedom.

 We are in struggle because we value life and love all humanity.
-The liberated South Africa we envision is one in which all our people, both Black and White, will be one to the other, brother and sister.
-We see being born a united South African nation of equal compatriots, enriched by the diversity of the color and culture of the citizens who make up the whole.
+The liberated South Africa we envision is one in which all our people, both black and white, will be one to the other, brother and sister.
+We see being born a united South African nation of equal compatriots, enriched by the diversity of the colour and culture of the citizens who make up the whole.

 This cannot come about until South Africa becomes a democratic country.
-We therefore insist that everybody should have the right to vote without discrimination on any grounds whatsoever.
-Equally, all adult South Africans should have the right to be elected to all organs of government without any artificial hindrances being put their way.
+We, therefore, insist that everybody should have the right to vote without discrimination on any grounds whatsoever.
+Equally, all adult South Africans should have the right to be elected to all organs of Government without any artificial hindrances being put in their way.

 But you know this more than we do, that no power on earth, even when it commits the sacrilege of invoking God's blessing for its inhuman cause, as did the apartheid regime, can defeat a people that is determined to liberate itself.
 Nothing can stop the evolution of humanity towards the condition of greater and ever expanding freedom.
 While the voice of an individual can be condemned to silence by death, imprisonment and confinement, the spirit that drives people to seek liberty can never be stilled.

-In addition, many among our White compatriots are still determined to resist change at all costs, arms in hand.
-They are ready to drown the masses of our people in a bloodbath to save the system of White minority rule, assert the permanence of the criminal and insulting ideology of White supremacy and ensure the further entrenchment of White privilege.
-None can therefore guarantee the process of negotiations will soon inevitability lead to the victory of the democratic cause.
+In addition, many among our white compatriots are still determined to resist change at all costs.
+Arms in hand, they are ready to drown the masses of our people in a bloodbath to save the system of white minority rule, assert the permanence of the criminal and insulting ideology of white supremacy and ensure the further entrenchment of white privilege.
+None can, therefore, guarantee the process of negotiations will soon inevitably lead to the victory of the democratic cause.

 It is for these reasons that the struggle against the apartheid system must continue.
-In this regard, we would like to extend our thanks to the Taoiseach, the government and the people of Ireland for the enormous contribution you have made to the international struggle for the isolation of apartheid South Africa.
-We salute you for the leadership you have given only recently, within the European community to ensure that the pressure against the apartheid system is maintained.
-We reiterate that we must continue to keep the pressure on until such time that the people of South Africa themselves signal that the time for change has come.
+In this regard, we would like to extend our thanks to the Taoiseach, the Government and the people of Ireland for the enormous contribution you have made to the international struggle for the isolation of apartheid South Africa.
+We salute you for the leadership you have given only recently within the European Community to ensure that pressure against the apartheid system is maintained.
+We reiterate that we must continue to keep the pressure on until such time as the people of South Africa themselves signal that the time for change has come.

-For more than a quarter of a country, your country has had one of the most energetic and effective anti-apartheid movements in the word.
-Irish men and women have given wholehearted and often sacrificial support for our struggle in the fields of economic, cultural and sports relations.
-We therefore salute your sports people, especially the rugby players, your writers and artists and the Dunne's and other workers.
-All of them will not be forgotten by the masses of our people.
+For more than a quarter of a century your country has had one of the most energetic and effective anti-apartheid movements in the world.
+Irishmen and women have given wholehearted and often sacrificial support for our struggle in the fields of economic, cultural and sports relations.
+We, therefore, salute your sportspeople, especially the rugby players, your writers and artists and the Dunnes' and other workers.
+They will not be forgotten by the masses of our people.